 Crapsack World: The Britannian Emperor invades nations because of his "survival of the fittest" philosophy even if he doesn't believe in it.
 If he wins, you and others like you, will be relegated to ghettos where you will live in poverty.
 The ghetto is subject to army raids.
 If you want a better life, swallow your pride and head to the government building where you can sign a document that says you are now an honorary Britannian.
 You are now eligible for employment (the really demeaning ones).
 Life in the settlement is marked by racism.
 Britannians can beat you up in the street and no one, not even police, will help you.
 Being a Britannian in Area 11 is especially dangerous because of clashes between the army and the Black Knights.
 The Chinese Federation is no improvement.
 The only bastion of freedom and democracy in the world is the European Union, and they're losing their war to Britannia.

-It's also shown that Australia is a completely neutral territory (think Switzerland during the Second World War, but it doesn't play a role in the story, so its status inside is unknown.
+It's also suggested that Australia is a completely neutral territory (think Switzerland during the Second World War, but it doesn't play a role in the story, so its internal status is unknown.

 Crushing The Populace: Nations conquered by Britannia are called Areas.
 All cultural identity is extinguished and citizens are completely at the mercy of the soldiers who can kill them for sport without anyone batting an eye.